Module Catalogue 2026/27

 Aims

 Physical Geography is a fundamental component of Geography.
-Understanding of the Physical Environment is essential for all Geographies as it underpins environmental management and gives essential context to, and widens our understanding of, patterns of human activity.
+Understanding the physical environment is essential for all Geographies as it underpins environmental management and gives essential context to, and widens our understanding of, patterns of human activity.
 Physical Geographical knowledge informs human interactions with a changing and dynamic environment.
-This module provides a ‘spring-board’ for more specialised Physical Geography modules in stages 2 & 3.
+This module provides an introduction to Physical Geography at University and acts a ‘spring-board’ for more specialised modules in stages 2 & 3.

 Aim: to provide an introduction to Physical Geography.